VHAINNOVATIONS/Maternity-Tracker/README.md

  Parameters             | Options
  ---------------------- | ------------------
- DSIO EVAL CONSULTS NOW | DSIO EVAL CONSULTS
+ WEBM EVAL CONSULTS NOW | WEBM EVAL CONSULTS
- DSIO EVAL LABS NOW	    | DSIO EVAL LABS
+ WEBM EVAL LABS NOW	    | WEBM EVAL LABS
- DSIO EVAL PROBLEMS NOW | DSIO EVAL PROBLEMS
+ WEBM EVAL PROBLEMS NOW | WEBM EVAL PROBLEMS

 Create OE/RR ENTRY
 ------------------
 This file is accessed by CPRS to use COM.
-There are only two fields required to use DSIO DDCS and that’s the NAME and OBJECT GUID fields.
+There are only two fields required to use WEBM DDCS and that’s the NAME and OBJECT GUID fields.
 The GUID must look EXACTLY as seen below (with braces {}) but the name can be determined by the site.

 *For file OE/RR COM OBJECTS create the following entry...*

 INPUT TO WHAT FILE: OE/RR COM OBJECTS//

-          NAME: DSIO DDCS FORM BUILDER
+          NAME: WEBM DDCS FORM BUILDER
           OBJECT GUID: {F4401FE9-4F5C-4633-B409-E7CEC0CE863F}
           INACTIVE:
           PARAM1: